Dragonsdale

 Dragonsdale is a fantasy novel written by The Two Steves (Steve Barlow and Steve Skidmore) under the pen name "Salamanda Drake" and published by Scholastic in 2007.

-There is one sequel, Riding the Storm (2008).
-ISFDB catalogues the two novels as the Dragonriders of Bresal series.
+Three books were written after the first, including the direct sequel, Riding the Storm (2008), as well as the third installment Snowfall and Dragonfire (2018) and the fourth installment Flying for Gold (2018).
+ISFDB catalogues the four novels as the Dragonriders of Bresal series.

 Plot

 The novel takes place in a fictional location called the Isles of Bresal which are protected by a bank of mist called The Veil.
 On Bresal there are stables that train dragons.
 Cara, the protagonist, cleans dragons for the stable Dragonsdale.
 Many children attend Dragonsdale to learn to train dragons and take them to competitions, but Cara is forbidden to ride any dragon even though her father is the head of Dragonsdale.

 This is because her mother had died in an accident during a flight with dragons, and her father, Huw, couldn't afford to lose Cara as well.
 However, Cara is allowed to help clean the dragons, and she has a favorite one called Skydancer.
 She ends up having to train a young farm boy called Drane to muck out the stables and do all the things she does.
 But all is not what it seems about him as Cara and Drane slowly become better friends.
 Now, many children at Dragonsdale are preparing for the dragon riding competitions.
 Although Cara cannot participate in it, she supports her friends Breena and Wony.

 Cara is still determined to convince her father to let her ride dragons and one day go to the competitions with Skydancer.
 Dragonsdale follows Cara as she goes through obstacles, such as an arrogant child called Hortense, who is constantly making Cara mad, and finally achieves her goal when she buys Skydancer, but she loses control and declares he must be destroyed.